neurobagel/documentation/docs/dictionaries.md

 Neurobagel encodes whether the tool was successfully completed.
-Because assessment tools often have several subscales or items that can be stored as separate columns in the tabular `participant.tsv` file, each assessment tool column gets at least two annotations:
+Because assessment tools often have several subscales or items that can be stored as separate columns in the tabular `participant.tsv` file, each assessment tool column gets **a minimum** of two annotations:

-- one to classify it as `IsAbout` the generic category of assessment tools
+- one to classify that the column `IsAbout` the generic category of assessment tools
-- one to classify it as `PartOf` the specific assessment tool
+- one to classify that the column `IsPartOf` the specific assessment tool

-An additional annotation `MissingValues` can be used to specify value(s) in an assessment tool column which represent that the participant is missing a value/response for that subscale, when instances of missing values are present (see also section [Missing values](#missing-values)).
+An optional additional annotation `MissingValues` can be used to specify value(s) in an assessment tool column which represent that the participant is missing a value/response for that subscale, when instances of missing values are present (see also section [Missing values](#missing-values)).

 ```json hl_lines="5 9 26"
 {